nightroman/FarNet/RightWords/Readme.txt

 Ignore the `Native Library is already loaded` exception.
 It is possible in rare cases when other modules use NHunspell and load it before RightWords.

+1.0.8

+[Correct word] menu is shown one line lower (the word is visible more often).

+[Add to Dictionary] | Common: a user is asked to add one or two word forms.

+Changed the default WordPattern and the sample SkipPattern (see Readme).

+Fixed double added colors in the current line on highlighting.